Chern classes of conformal blocks: The case

-In this section we shall derive an expression for an explicit divisor representing the first Chern class of the bundles of conformal blocks.
-This will be done by computing the residue of the KZ connection along the boundary divisors.
+In this section we derive our main formulae for the Chern classes in genus $0$ by explicitly computing the residues of the KZ connection on $\mb{V}_{\ovl}$ along all the boundary divisors in $\mnb$.

-We assume that the reader is familiar with the construction of conformal blocks using representations of affine Lie algebras as in say \cite{looijenga-conformal}.
-In particular, we shall use without explanation standard notation for affine Lie algebras, the Sugawara representation, etc. We shall also use without mention the fact that the Sugawara action does not change under change of coordinates by a fractional linear transformation; this is a consequence of the transformation formula for the stress-energy tensor \cite[8.2.2]{frenkel-benzvi}